 There are no guarantees for successful careers, but the best degrees for the future include majors business, computer science, engineering, and also healthcare.
-When investing the time, effort, and money into getting a college degree it would be great to be able to look into the future to make sure you’re choosing your major wisely.
+When investing the time, effort, and money into getting a college degree it would be great to be able to look into the future to make sure you’re choosing your college major wisely.
 While there are no guarantees when it comes to the competitive job market of the future, there are some degrees that certainly seem to be future-proof.
 These best college majors for the future are in fields that are growing and projected to see continued growth in the future.
 They also have a solid median salary.

 Some degrees, such as many types of engineering, have always been solid choices for students.
 Others, such as the Internet of Things degrees are brand new and created to fulfill a strong demand.
 They all show promise for the future and are great options for new students or those who want to change majors.
 Hospitality majors, we’re looking out for you.

 The 50 best college majors for the future we have listed here each show strong promise for years to come.
 Many of these degrees cover a broad scope of employment opportunities in many industries and are very versatile.
 The majority of the degrees we have included on this list provide skills and knowledge that can be applied to many, if not most fields of business making them stable choices for the future.
 As you would expect, STEM degrees are prominently featured on this list, but there are also a few surprises among the best college major career paths.
 So which degree is best for future job market growth?

 Information Technology Degrees For the Future